Home » The College » System of Operation » Codes of Conduct

 • Insults based on sexual identity

-• Sending sexually explicit messages (by phone or by email)
+• Sending sexually explicit messages

 • Display of sexually explicit or suggestive material